jidongbsu/cs452-file-system/README.md

     }
 ```
 6. call *mark_inode_dirty*() to mark the parent's inode as dirty so that the kernel will put the parent's inode on the superblock's dirty list and write it into the disk.
 7. call *memset*() to zero out the data block belonging to the deleted file.
+To do this, you have to read the block from disk to memory, set the whole block to zero, and write it back to disk.
+See the [Related Kernel APIs](#related-kernel-apis) section for how to read and then write a block. **Note**: each block is 4096 bytes, or you can use AUDI_BLOCK_SIZE.
 8. call *put_block*() so as to update the data bitmap to mark this data block is free. *put_block*(), defined in bitmap.h, has the following prototype:
 ```c
 void put_block(struct audi_sb_info *sbi, uint32_t bno);